AP Explains: How climate change feeds Africa locust invasion

 A LOCUST OUTBREAK?
 WHAT’S THAT LIKE?

 The swarms of desert locusts hang like shimmering dark clouds on the horizon as they scour the countryside in what are already some of the world’s most vulnerable countries, including Somalia.
-Roughly the length of a finger, the whirring insects in huge numbers are destroying hundreds of thousands of acres of crops and forcing people in some areas to bodily wade through them.
+Roughly the length of a finger, the whirring insects in huge numbers have destroyed hundreds of square kilometers (miles) of vegetation and forced people in some areas to bodily wade through them.

 “A typical desert locust swarm can contain up to 150 million locusts per square kilometer,” the East African regional body, the Intergovernmental Authority on Development, has said.
 “Swarms migrate with the wind and can cover 100 to 150 kilometers (62 to 93 miles) in a day.
 An average swarm can destroy as much food crops in a day as is sufficient to feed 2,500 people.”